dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 However, it's important for me to state that there is not a singular "ideal" psychology and, in fact, you'll find that this kind of great success is often an ironic curse.
-It can bear a terrible price and one might struggle for it, never to acheive it.
+It can bear a terrible price and one might struggle for it, never to achieve it.
 Or struggle for it in vain without realizing they'd already committed too many mistakes.
 For me, I've been so stubborn and singularly focused on building a product, refusing to give up, that I've nearly destroyed my life.

-One factor hoding America back is the waning influence that the family has in building the next generation.
+One factor holding America back is the waning influence that the family has in building the next generation.
 We spend almost no time together.
 There are fewer conversations and fewer family dinners.
 Alas, that's the subject for another post.